AzureCloudWorkshops/ACW-InfrastructureAsCode/README.md

 - Optional: SSMS (SQL Server Management Studio) installed on your machine [SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16).
 - Optional: - Basic Programming knowledge (ASP.Net MVC with C# is used in this walkthrough, but all the code changes are given to you so you don't really need to know how to develop solutions).

-### Get the starter project into your GitHub repository
+### Get the starter project repository into your GitHub Account

-You will need a GitHub repository to store the code and this will be used to set up CI/CD to Azure via GitHub Actions.
-If you want to use another repository like Azure DevOps, BitBucket, or GitLab, you can do that as well, but the instructions in this walkthrough will only show how to create GitHub actions for the IaC and CI/CD deployments.
+You will need a GitHub repository to store the code and that repository will be used to set up CI/CD to Azure via GitHub Actions.

+>**Note:** If you want to use another repository like Azure DevOps, BitBucket, or GitLab, you can do that as well, but the instructions in this walkthrough and our focus in the live workshop will only show how to create GitHub actions for the IaC and CI/CD deployments.

 If you get stuck, refer to the GitHub documents for:
 - [How to create a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)